tomzox/trowser/README.md

 "sample text" in the list).

 <LI>The third screenshot shows the search result list, populated by "search
-all" in the main window, or via the search highligh/history dialogs, or by manually inserting selected lines from the main window.
+all" in the main window, or via the search highlight and history dialogues, or by manually inserting selected lines from the main window.
 In the example screenshot, two lines are bookmarked and thus shown with a leading blue dot.
 The "Date" column is filled with content parsed from the document based on the configuration shown in the next screenshot.